Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 I saw Inside Out back in 2015 when I was a baby associate therapist, and I remember liking it.

-But now, nine years later, I’m both a much more seasoned therapist (with a specialty in relational trauma therapy) and a five (nearly six) year parenting veteran with a lot of thoughts, feelings, and insights about these movies and what I noticed in them.
+But now, nine years later, I’m both a much more seasoned therapist and a five (nearly six) year parenting veteran.
+With a lot of thoughts, feelings, and insights about these movies and what I noticed in them.

 So today’s piece (and my piece in two weeks) are highlights of what the movies made me – as a seasoned trauma therapist and semi-seasoned mom – think about in our one week double viewing.